-It has been shown by the National Institute of Mental Health that only 25 percent of all individuals who are suffering from depression are receiving help.
-The good news is, of the 25 percent who are being treated, nearly 80 percent of them report a significant improvement in their depression.
+According to 2021 data from the National Institute of Mental Health (NIMH), 47 percent of adults with mental illness in the U.S. received treatment such as inpatient/ outpatient treatment, counseling, or prescription medication.
+The good news is, of the 47 percent who are being treated, more than 80 percent of them report an improvement in their depression.